Orbital Tumors - Lymphangioma

 Hemangioma and venous lymphatic malformation are the two most common orbital vascular lesions seen in the pediatric patient.
-Orbital Lymphangioma are benign hamartomatous tumours and might have an aggressive nature.
+Orbital Lymphangioma are benign hamartomatous tumours and may possibly have an aggressive nature.
 Lymphangioma is rare, and constitutes less than 7% of orbital tumours.
 It usually presents with slow growth and a gradually progressive proptosis that is mild initially.
-The tumour is thought to be congenital, slow growing, and might not become clinically apparent for months or even years.
-It occurs in children and teenagers, but most often in the originally decade of life.
+The tumour is thought to be congenital, slow growing, and may possibly not become clinically apparent for months or even years.
+It occurs in children and teenagers, but most commonly in the originally decade of life.

 Symptoms of Orbital Lymphangioma